telerik/kendo-ui-core/docs/web/scheduler/troubleshooting.md

 # Scheduler Troubleshooting

-## Created/Deleted/Updated events are send multiple times to the remote service
+## Created/Deleted/Updated Events are Sent Multiple Times to the Remote Service
-In this case the server response of the create/destroy/update action is interpreted as an error by the dataSource and the [error event](/api/framework/datasource#events-error) of the dataSource is triggered.
-When such request fails the scheduler dataSource will try to sync it again on next user triggered remote action until the request succeeds which is the reason for current behavior.
+If any of the create, delete, or update events are sent multiple time to the remote service, the server response to them is interpreted by the dataSource as an error, and the dataSource [error event](/api/framework/datasource#events-error) is triggered.
+As a result, the Scheduler dataSource will try to sync the request again by sending it to the remote sevice each time a user requires the same action, and will continue to do so until it signifies success.

-###Solution: update the remote service in use to return valid responses
-Make sure the server is returning valid response for these actions which is formatted the same way as the "read" action response:
+**Solution**: Update the remote service in use, so it can return valid responses.
+Make sure the format of the server response is formatted in the same way as the **read** action response:

-1) **create** request - the scheduler expects the created record to be returned back to the client side with it's [id field](/api/javascript/data/schedulerevent#fields-id) set to **unique value**.
+1. **create** request - the Scheduler expects the created record to be returned to the client side with its [id field](/api/javascript/data/schedulerevent#fields-id) set to a **unique value**.

-1) **update/destroy** request - the scheduler expects valid response to be returned from the server to signify success.
-Such response could be the updated/deleted event formatted the same way as the "read" action:
+2. **update/destroy** request - the Scheduler expects the server to return a valid response, so it can signify success.
+Such a response could be the updated/deleted event formatted in the same way as the **read** action:

     [{id: 23, title: "some title", start:"2015-10-14T15:00:00.000Z", end:"2015-10-14T17:00:00.000Z" }]

-## Canceling changes causes other events to disappear
-This behavior can be experienced when the events that disappear does not have valid unique [id field](/api/javascript/data/schedulerevent#fields-id) set.
+## When You Cancel Changes Other Events Disappear
+It is possible to experience such behavior if the [id fields](/api/javascript/data/schedulerevent#fields-id) of the other events are not set to valid and unique values.

-###Solution: Update the remote service in use to return  valid responses
+**Solution**: Update the remote service in use, so it can return valid responses.
-Make sure the server is returning valid response for "create" and "read" actions and all events have valid unique value set in the [id field](/api/javascript/data/schedulerevent#fields-id).
+Make sure the server returns valid responses for the **create** and **read** actions and all events have valid unique values set in their respective [id field](/api/javascript/data/schedulerevent#fields-id).

-## Events created are offset after the Create/Update
+## Created Events Are Offset after Create/Update Request
-This behavior is related to either the [timezone](/api/javascript/ui/scheduler#configuration-timezone) option of the Scheduler is not set or the remote service is not keeping the dates correctly.
+This behavior may be caused if the Scheduler [timezone](/api/javascript/ui/scheduler#configuration-timezone) option is not set, or if the remote service does not keep dates in the correct format.

-### Solution: set the timezone option of the Scheduler and make sure the dates are saved correctly on the remote service in UTC timezone
-For more information about how to set this option and how to configure the remote service in use to work correctly with received dates you can check the [Timezones help article](/web/scheduler/timezones).
+**Solution**: Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
+For more information about how to do this see the [Timezones help article](/web/scheduler/timezones).

-## Scheduler bind to remote data is not populating
-There are various reasons which may cause this.
-Follow the troubleshooting instructions.

-### Remote binding troubleshooting
+## Remote Data Bound Scheduler Does Not Populate
+Such behavior may be caused by various reasons.
+Follow the instructions below to solve this issue:

-1. Use your browser's developer console to check for any JavaScript errors.
-In most browsers pressing **F12** will pop up the developer console.
-Address all JavaScript errors.
+1. Use your browser developer console and check for JavaScript errors.
+Pressing the **F12** functional key is the shortcut for most browsers to display the console.
+Now you can easily address all JavaScript errors.

-2. Check the "Network" (or "Net" in Firebug) tab of the browser developer console.
+2. Check the **Network** (or **Net** in Firebug) tab of the browser developer console.
 Look for a failed HTTP request for the [transport operations](http://docs.telerik.com/kendo-ui/api/javascript/data/datasource#configuration-transport) configured via the [dataSource](http://docs.telerik.com/kendo-ui/api/javascript/ui/scheduler#configuration-dataSource) scheduler option.
-    - HTTP status code [401](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#401) indicates that authentication is required and has failed or not yet been provided.
+    - HTTP status code [401](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#401) indicates that an authentication is required and has failed, or not is not provided yet.
-    - HTTP status code [403](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#403) indicates that request is not authorized.
-Perhaps the current user does not have the required permissions.
+    - HTTP status code [403](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#403) indicates that a request is not authorized.
+It is possible that the current user does not have the required permissions.
-    - HTTP status code [404](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#404) indicates that requested URL cannot be found.
+    - HTTP status code [404](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#404) indicates that the requested URL cannot be found.
 Check if the controller and action names are spelled correctly.
-    - HTTP status code [500](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500) indicates that a server error occurred while process the request.
+    - HTTP status code [500](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500) indicates that a server error occurred while processing the request.

-3. Check if the server is returning the response in the correct data type format - more information is available in the [Binding to remote service](/web/scheduler/overview#binding-to-remote-service) help topic.
+3. Check if the server response is in the correct data type format.
+For more information see the [Binding to remote service](/web/scheduler/overview#binding-to-remote-service) help topic.

-4. Check if the models returned from the sever are matching the required [kendo.data.SchedulerEvent](/api/javascript/data/schedulerevent) fields.
-For more information you can check the [Binding to remote service](/web/scheduler/overview#binding-to-remote-service) help topic.
+4. Check if the models returned from the sever match the required [kendo.data.SchedulerEvent](/api/javascript/data/schedulerevent) fields.
+For more information check the [Binding to remote service](/web/scheduler/overview#binding-to-remote-service) help topic.